Decentralised Finance and Automated Market Making: Execution and Speculation: Automated market making

 \subsection{Description}

 AMMs are hard-coded and immutable programs running on a network.
-They provide a venue to trade pairs of assets $X$ and $Y$, where the liquidity of the pool consists of $x$ units of $X$ and $y$ units of $Y$.
-The exchange rate of the pool is the price of $Y$ in terms of the price of $X$, and it is determined by the quantities $x$ and $y$.\footnote{Some AMMs also display pools with more than two assets.} Two types of market participants interact in an AMM: LPs deposit their assets in the pool and LTs trade directly with the pool.

-Here, we consider a CFMM without CL, in charge of a single pool for the pair of assets $X$ and $Y$.
-CFMMs are characterised by a deterministic trading function $f(x,y)$ that determines the rules of engagement among participants in the pool.
-For instance, the trading function of the CPMM is $f(x,y)=x\times y$.
-Other types of CFMMs are the constant sum market maker with $f(x,y) = x+y$; the constant mean market maker with $f(x,y) = w_x \, x + w_y \, y $, where $w_x, w_y > 0 $ and $w_x + w_y = 1$; and the hybrid function market maker, which uses combinations of trading functions.
+They provide a venue to trade pairs of assets $X$ and $Y$, where the liquidity of the pool consists of $q^X$ units of $X$ and $q^Y$ units of $Y$.
+The exchange rate of the pool is the price of $Y$ in terms of the price of $X$, and it is determined by the quantities $q^X$ and $q^Y$.\footnote{Some AMMs also display pools with more than two assets.} Two types of market participants interact in an AMM: LPs, who deposit their assets in the pool, and LTs, who trade directly with the pool.
+Here, we consider a CFM in charge of a single pool for the pair of assets $X$ and $Y$.
+CFMs are characterised by a deterministic trading function $f(q^X,q^Y)$ that determines the rules of engagement among participants in the pool.
+For instance, the trading function of the CPM is $f(q^X,q^Y)=q^X\times q^Y$.

 In peer-to-peer networks, participants invoke the code of the AMM smart contract to instruct market operations.
 LPs send messages with instructions to deposit or withdraw liquidity, and LTs send messages to exchange one asset for the other.
 To provide liquidity, an LP instructs the AMM with the quantities in assets $X$ and $Y$ to be deposited in a specific pool.
 On the other hand, LTs indicate to the AMM the pool and the quantity of the asset to be exchanged.
 The available liquidity in the pool and the trading function of the AMM determine the exchange rate received by the LT.
 For each trade, LTs pay the AMM a transaction fee, which is distributed amongst LPs in the same proportion as their contributions to the pool.\footnote{See \cite{heimbach2021behavior} and \cite{cartea2022decentralised} for an analysis on how LPs profit from their activity.}